yolossn/query2metric/README.md

 `query2metric_success_count` - No of successful queries coverted to metrics `query2metric_error_count` - No of errors when converting query to metric

+Note: Errors can occur due to invalid queries or connection issues to the db, one can use the logs to debug the issues.

 ## How to use ?

 At present the tool supports mongo and sql queries.
-Just create a config.yaml
+Just create a config.yaml file and run the code.

 ### Mongo